ARez2/sandengine/README.md

 # Sandengine - a falling sand simulation engine written in GLSL and Rust

-## Note

-This project is currently on hold, until I find motivation to work on it further.
-I got burned out from working on it so much :)

 ## A note on compatibility

 Even though the fragment and vertex shader use OpenGL version 1.4, the compute